Curricular Practical Training

-You will need to bring a photo ID to the International Center to pick up your new I-20.
-This I-20 will document your CPT information.
+Bring a photo ID to the International Center to pick up your new I-20.
+This I-20 will show your CPT information.
 If you cannot pick up your application in person, you can do one of the following:

 - Provide an addressed envelope so the International Center can mail you your new CPT I-20

 - Authorize a friend to pick up on your behalf.
 If a friend picks up your application, they must have a signed authorization letter and their photo ID.